 The red and black combo can help enhance baby’s Mathematical prowess but too much red can cause agitation.
 Orange and yellow are fun and comfortable colors, but can be overwhelming as well.
 Blue, green, pastels, purple, lavender, white, gray, brown, and Earth tones are great choices as a base color in a baby’s room.

 Calming and soothing, these colors enhance focus and concentration leading to heightened cognitive development as the baby grows.

-There is an endless sea of color choices out there!
+There is an endless sea of color choices out there while deciding on what are the best colors for a baby nursery!
 Simply start with a monochromatic scheme for a baby’s infancy and slowly add pops of colors as he or she grows.
 Add colorful yet functional room accessories at a later stage to encourage visual stimulation, learning and play, leading to more improved mental and psychological development.